Donald Marshall Jr.: Wrongful conviction

-Marshall was sentenced to life imprisonment for murdering acquaintance Sandy Seale in 1971.
-Marshall and Seale, both 17 years old, a Mi'kmaw and a boy of African descent, respectively, had been walking around Wentworth Park in Sydney, Nova Scotia during the late evening with the intent to "roll a drunk" as stated in his trial.
+Marshall was sentenced to life imprisonment for murdering his acquaintance Sandy Seale in 1971.
+Marshall, a Mi'kmaq, and Seale, a boy of African descent, both 17 years old, had been walking around Wentworth Park in Sydney, Nova Scotia during the late evening with the intent to "roll a drunk" as stated in his trial.
 They confronted and panhandled Roy Ebsary and Jimmy MacNeil, two older men they encountered in the park.
 A short scuffle occurred and Seale fell, mortally wounded by a knife blow from Ebsary.
 Ebsary never admitted that he had stabbed Seale and then lied about his role to the police who immediately focused on Marshall, who was 'known to them' from previous incidents.
 Police speculated that Marshall, in a rage, had murdered Seale.

 Marshall spent 11 years in prison before being acquitted by the Nova Scotia Court of Appeal in 1983.
 A witness came forward to say he had seen another man stab Seale, and several prior witness statements pinpointing Marshall were recanted.
 In this appeal, which acquitted him of the previous murder charge, Marshall was assumed to have lied in his first trial about his and Seale's activities on the night of Seale's death.
 The accusation was that he and Seale had actually approached Ebsary with the intention of robbing him when they were in the park that night.
 Ebsary was subsequently tried and convicted of manslaughter.
 When Marshall's conviction was overturned, the presiding judge placed some blame on Marshall for the miscarriage of justice, calling him "the author of his own misfortune."
 This was viewed as a "serious and fundamental error" by the Royal Commission report.
 Anne Derrick, Q.C., well-known social justice advocate lawyer, worked as Marshall's counsel, and Order of Canada recipient Clayton Ruby was co-counsel for Marshall, along with Anne Derrick, during the 1989 Royal Commission on Marshall's prosecution.

-The Crown Attorney's failure to provide full disclosure (contradictory and coerced statements by witnesses, because they believed the evidence not provided had no bearing in the case) brought about changes in the Canadian rules of evidence regarding disclosure.
-The prosecution must provide full disclosure without determination on what may be useful to the defence (that is the defence's duty to decide).
+The Crown Counsel's failure to provide full disclosure (contradictory and coerced statements by witnesses, because they thought the evidence not provided had no bearing in the case) brought about changes in the Canadian rules of evidence regarding disclosure.
+The prosecution must provide full disclosure without determination on what may be useful to the defense (that is the defense's duty to decide).